munificent/craftinginterpreters/book/optimization.md

 CPU and C compiler do not -- that our table's size is always a power of two.

-Because we're clever bit twiddlers, we know a faster way to calculate the remainder of a number modulo a power of two: *masking*.
+Because we're clever bit twiddlers, we know a faster way to calculate the remainder of a number modulo a power of two: **bit masking**.
 Let's say we want to calculate 229 modulo 64.
 The answer is 37, which is not particularly apparent in decimal, but is clearer when you view those numbers in binary:

 <img src="image/optimization/mask.png" alt="The bit patterns resulting from 229 % 64 = 37 and 229 & 63 = 37." />